StanfordDataCompressionClass/notes/src/lossless_iid/arithmetic_coding.md

 # Arithmetic coding

+In this chapter, we discuss arithmetic coding, which is a major step in the direction of achieving entropy without sacrificing efficiency.
+While here we will discuss the case of data from known iid distributions, arithmetic coding is versatile and is most useful in cases of complex adaptive data distributions (to be discussed in the following chapters).
+In addition, as we will see later, arithmetic coding plays a crucial role in understanding the link between compression and prediction.

 ## Recap -> Issues with symbol codes:

 Lets consider the simple distribution below and think about what designing prefix-free codes for the same